Music of Campania

-Music of Campania The capital city of the Campania region of Italy is Naples; there is a separate article dealing with the Music of Naples.
-This article is about musical activities elsewhere in the Campania region.

 As one moves away from Naples in almost any direction, there is prominent musical activity to be found.
 These include, for example, the restoration and use of a number of the so-called "Vesuvian villas" in and near Ercolano (ancient Herculaneum), a string of once luxurious villas built in the 18th century and severely damaged by aerial bombardment in World War II.
 The most prominent of these is the Villa Campolieto, already restored, open and the site of chamber concerts by the Alessandro Scarlatti association.

 The most important musical activity on the islands in the Bay of Naples is on the island of Ischia on the premises of the Mortella Gardens and Villa, the site of the William Walton Foundation, which hosts a yearly music and opera workshop.